 In addition to these criteria, we also advocate for a realist approach to ontology, according to which thought, experience, and knowledge are characteristically (if also partially and fallibly) about reality, as opposed to merely about concepts or ideas.
 This means that we take arguments to be bona fide parts of the world, independent of ideas or perspectives of them.
 This realist approach to ontology design is a hallmark of the BFO framework, and we have found it is critical to sustainable efforts in the field.

 In our survey of ontologies of arguments, we have not encountered an ontology of arguments that can meet all of these criteria.
 In particular, there is no other ontology of arguments with which we are familiar that satisfies our third criteria, as many ontologies simply allow Unicode strings in a digital text to count as parts of arguments.
 As for the other criteria, some ontologies of arguments succeed in part, but no ontology satisfies them all, and for this reason, they are nearly always incapable of being re-used for other projects.

-We believe that an ontology of arguments with these features will provide benefits over the many ad hoc efforts that have been made to support particular semantic technology projects.
+Literature Review

 In our review, we have found that current ontological approaches to arguments can often be concerned with broad approaches to evidence rather than arguments per se, and this orientation leads to errors.
 For example, in the Legal Knowledge Interchange Format (LKIF) Core Ontology, an argument is understood as “a reason that is expressed through some medium.”
 This notion of argument seems more in line with what Duncan Kennedy has called, “argument bites,” stereotyped bits of reasoning “that legal reasoners use when the legal issue is one that permits a reference to the policies or purposes or underlying objectives of the legal order, rather than a legal issue that can be satisfactorily resolved through deductive rule application or by reference to binding precedent.”
 In this way, the LKIF characterizes arguments as principles that are appealed to in a variety of legal contexts.

 This approach fails criterion two, for we believe that even among legal experts, this use of “argument” is peculiar, reflecting the particular concern that legal ontologies have with norms, rules, precedents, and principles of the law and interpretation, rather than more complex arguments involving multiple inferences and chains of reasoning tied together by subconclusions.
 We hold that arguments involve such reasons, principles, or appeals as items of a collection, and that arguments themselves are not to be identified as any one of these in isolation.
 Arguments include a particular conclusion that is being asserted by the arguer, as well as the particular reasons, suppositions, conjectures, and premises that the arguer takes to speak in favor of, provide support for, or entail the conclusion.